AO-StreetArt/CLyman/README.md

 # Project CLyman

-This is a C++ microservice which synchronizes high-level object attributes across many user devices.
+This is a C++ microservice which synchronizes high-level 3-D object attributes across many user devices.
+The goal is to synchronize the position, rotation, and scale of virtual objects projected into a real space, across many different user devices.

 This project is currently under heavy development.
 Functionality & API are subject to change.